IxDay/ixday.github.com/content/post/future.md

 Here is a list of potential future posts:

-- returning SkipDir on file walking with filepath module
+- [X] returning SkipDir on file walking with filepath module
+- [ ] livereload using hugo implementation
+- [ ] writing a minimal golang http server framework